eclipse-edc/MinimumViableDataspace/system-tests/README.md

 > [KeyStore Explorer](https://keystore-explorer.org/) can be used to manage keystores from UI.

-`MVD` local instance usage `EDC File System Vault` and its keys are managed using a java properties file e.g.`system-tests/resources/vault/provider/provider-vault.properties`.
+`MVD` local instances use a file-system based vault and its keys are managed using a java properties file e.g.`system-tests/resources/vault/provider/provider-vault.properties`.

 > !
 IMPORTANT !
 >